RidzkyYuda/RidzkyYuda.github.io/_pages/cv.md

 ======
 * PI of MSCRF-funded research project to study HSC epigenome in response to alcohol and aging.
 Activities involved: Research project administration, design, conceptualization, investigation, data curation, analysis, visualization, and reporting to funding agency and manuscript preparation.
 * Head of Student Executive Organization of the Faculty of Science and Technology, Airlangga University, (2012): Activities involved: Leadership and administration of the organization to representing students' interests and aims for extracurricular activities
 * Head of Microbiology Study Club, Biology Student Association, Faculty of Science and Technology, Airlangga University, (2011).
-Activities involved:
+Activities involved: Leadership and management of microbiology study activities including workshop and tutorials.